Second-Order Embedded Julia Set

 In the normal DEM-dwell hybrid view on the left, contrasting color highlights show where the dwell values increase significantly at the boundary of the embedded Julia set.

-Many new colors are seen in the period domain image on the right, showing the locations and periods of the embedded Julia set's nucleus and paramecia.
-As we continue to zoom in, this image will be mainly yellow, the color corresponding to the period-101 mu-molecule at the center of the 2-fold embedded Julia set.
+Many new colors are seen in the atom-domain image on the right, showing the locations and periods of the embedded Julia set's nucleus and paramecia.
+As we continue to zoom in, this image will be mainly purple, the color corresponding to the period-101 mu-molecule at the center of the 2-fold embedded Julia set.

 This is the 4-fold nucleus of the embedded Julia set.
-The dwell values change significantly (seen by the distinct difference in color between the inside and outside of the nucleus), but the right image is dominated by the solid yellow of the period 101 domain.
+The dwell values change significantly (seen by the distinct difference in color between the inside and outside of the nucleus), but the right image is dominated by the solid purple of a period 101 atom-domain.

 Now we see the period-101 island.
 As with R2F(1/2B1)S, this island "tunes" the area around it, creating a nested concentric series of rings of features, doubling in number at each stage.

-There are also new period domains in the right-hand image; these periods are all multiples of 101: salmon for period 202, purple for period 303, etc.
+There are also new atom-domain colors in the right-hand image; each domain has a mu-atom whose period is a multiple of 101: salmon for period 202, brown for period 303, etc.

 Here we approach the elephant valley or .C(0) cusp region of the period-101 island.

 This 2-fold embedded Julia set, is an "echo" of the original 2-fold embedded Julia set (seen above at size 4.5×10-6).
-The dwell values do not change significantly (resulting in lack of contrasting colors in the left image), and there are no new period domains in the right image.
+The dwell values do not change significantly (resulting in lack of contrasting colors in the left image), and there are no new atom-domains in the right image.

 A 4-fold "echo" of the original embedded Julia set.
 Again there is no significant contrast and the dominant period is 101.